parsonsmatt/command-pattern/4-output-effects.md

 Note:

-All languages can mimic this sort of effect by returning a single composite value.
+All languages can mimic this feature by returning a single composite value.

 Now we can write a test for it: